cburnell/ARSIS-6/ARSIS-Unity/Assets/Labs/EventSystem/EventSystem.md

     }
 }
 ```
-With that code added, we will need to update the `CounterUpdater` script to allow the initilization of the counter value to be set from the cache.
-We can do this by adding an event listener for the `CounterValue` event in the `Awake` method.
-The updated code might look like this:
+Once we have added this script, we need to update the CounterUpdater script to allow initialization of the counter value from the cache.
+We can do this by adding an event listener for the CounterValue event in the Awake method.
+The updated code might look like:
 ```csharp
 using UnityEngine;
 using EventSystem;